ESA-RadLab/BERTCSRS/README.md

 13. run [classified_to_syrf.py](classification/classified_to_syrf.py) when you are satisfied with the results.
     (This code is greatly adapted to the peculiarities of the source files used here, be aware of this when using it for a different file)

-The .csv file that can be uploaded to syrf is in `data/output`
+The .csv file that can be uploaded to SYRF is in `data/output`